How to Complete a PCI Audit in 7 Steps

 A PCI audit is a rigorous examination of the Payment Card Industry Data Security Standard, which consists of nearly 400 individual controls and is a critical part of staying in business for any merchant, service provider, or subservice provider who is involved in handling cardholder data.

 At KirkpatrickPrice, our PCI audit program takes a seven-step approach to help your organization gain PCI compliance.

 The 7 Steps of a PCI Audit

 1. Gap Analysis

 How do you conduct a PCI compliance internal audit?
-Before you begin a PCI audit for the first time, we recommend going through a gap analysis.
+Before beginning a PCI audit for the first time, we recommend conducting a gap analysis.

-A gap analysis helps to identify any administrative, physical, and technical gaps in your information security program; specifically, in the way that you handle cardholder data.
+A gap analysis helps identify any administrative, physical, and technical gaps in your information security program, specifically, how you handle cardholder data.
 Going through a gap analysis allows our senior-level QSAs to understand your business and your level of readiness for a PCI audit.
 The gap analysis is an important step towards PCI compliance because your QSA can create remediation strategies that will guide you through the PCI audit process and towards compliance.
 Next, your organization will move on to remediate the findings found during the gap analysis.

 Learn more about what to look for in a QSA before beginning any PCI audit.

-Not when you partner with KirkpatrickPrice on a PCI audit.
 Now that your organization understands its administrative, physical, and technical gaps, a QSA from KirkpatrickPrice will work to develop a detailed remediation plan with findings from the gap analysis and recommendations on proper ways to mitigate areas of non-compliance.
-The remediation step in the PCI audit process will help your organization to recognize its gaps and remediate those areas for a smoother path towards PCI compliance.

 3. Scoping and Planning